-The sun shone brightly on a warm september's morning, as Thomas and his best friend Percy walked along to the Sodor High School.
+The sun shone brightly on a warm September's morning, as Thomas and his best friend Percy walked along to the Sodor High School.

-"It'll be wonderful to see all of our friends again," smiled Percy, "it feels like ages since we last saw them."
+"It'll be wonderful to see all of our friends again," smiled Percy.
+"It feels like ages since we last saw them."

-"You got to talk to them yesterday, remember?"
+"Uh Percy, you got to talk to them yesterday, remember?"

 "Oh yeah, I forgot."